How to Change Color of Motor Vehicle in LTO

 Frequently Asked Questions (FAQs)

-3. Where do I reach out to for questions or concerns regarding the eDL?
+6. How do I reach out to the LTO for questions or concerns regarding my car’s conduction sticker?

-For more information, inquiries, or concerns, you may reach out to the LTO via the following contact information:
+For inquiries and other concerns, you may reach out to the Operations Division of the LTO Central Office via the following contact information:

 Summary